vadimv/server-components/README.md

 ## Motivation

-A common approach to build a web UI today is to break it to the server and client-side and connect them with some kind of remote API.
+The common approach to build a web UI today is to break it to the server and client-side and connect them with some kind of remote API.
 Often, these two sides even use different programming languages, dependency management, and build tools.
 This all introduces a lot of accidental complexity.
 Any change made on the client-side potentially needs to be reflected on the API and the server-side.